Project Pat: 2012–present: Mixtapes and Mista Don't Play 2

 On March 28, 2013, Houston announced that his next album would be titled Mista Don't Play 2.
 The album would be released by E1 Music, the first single will be "Be A G", and feature Juicy J, along with the late Doe B. Juicy J also produces half of the album.
 The album was released on April 14, 2015.

 On August 15, 2016, Houston appeared on the J. Sims song "Visa", which appeared on the Mattrix Mixtape: We're Going Worldwide, Vol 5 compilation, presented by Matthew Rix.
 He announced a mixtape titled M.O.B. which was released on September 8, 2017.

 In 2021, Project Pat was featured on the single "Knife Talk" on Drake's album Certified Lover Boy which reached number 4 on the Billboard Hot 100.

-In 2023, Pat collaborated with Juicy J on a joint album titled, THEM GOATS.
+In 2023, Pat began collaborating with Juicy J on a joint album titled DEM GOATS, which released in 2026.